jakeyjake88/party-playlist/resources/design-document.md

 ### 4.1.
 In Scope

+- Playlist is initially created and populated by the host
+- Each party has a playlist, one party will not have multiple playlists
+- The creator of the playlist should be able to invite other people to contribute to the playlist.
+- Because the playlist can hold a large amount of songs, playlist will display/be paginated 19 songs at a time.
 - Allow the functionality for multiple users to contribute songs to a singular playlist.
 - Invitees should easily be able to add songs to the playlist and upvote songs they want to hear first.
-Song with the most upvotes should play after song at the top of queue is finished playing.
+- Song with the most upvotes should play after song at the top of queue is finished playing.
-- The creator of the playlist should be able to invite other people to contribute to the playlist.
 - Invitees should only be able to upvote a song once.
-- One to three songs should be suggested to the user.
 - Application should be able to check if a song and artist has already been played.
 - Songs on playlist should show number of upvotes and who upvoted them.
-- A user list should display, when clicked, shows which songs a user has upvoted and added to the playlist.
 - Admins should have their own page and be able to remove songs and make other invitees admins.
-- Because the playlist can hold a large amount of songs, playlist will display/be paginated 19 songs at a time.
-- Each party has a playlist, one party will not have multiple playlists
-- Playlist is initially created and populated by the host
+- One to three songs should be suggested to the user.
 - Song suggestions will initially be randomized from the song database
+- When clicked, a user page shows which songs a user has upvoted and added to the playlist.

 ### 4.2.
 Out of Scope